 - Many forms of cancer.

 Accepting The Problem

 The first step on the road to recovery is always acceptance of the fact that one has an addiction.
 After one has made this first step, there are a number of other steps to be completed.
 These include detoxification, rehabilitation and finally abstinence.

 Recovering from an alcohol addiction is a long and hard road indeed – the act of quitting itself can be dangerous for the addict.
 Alcohol withdrawal syndrome can result in hospitalization and often makes people seriously ill, in some cases leading to death.
 Medical supervision and counseling are recommended throughout the process of recovery.

-Here at Thriveworks Birmingham we specialize in counseling methods proven to help you throughout your rehabilitation.
+Here at Thriveworks Counseling in Birmingham, MI our alcohol addiction counselors specialize in counseling methods proven to help you throughout your rehabilitation.
 We tailor our methods to fit the individual client and hope to help put you on your path to recovery.
 Reach out to us now for a no-obligation introductory call.